 THE TRANSITION & MY intro to street promotion

 The Transition was the sixth book I'd ever written, and straight from the start I knew it was the best.
 I'm definitely proud of all my books, but something about it stood out to me.
 I addressed things I never had done before - morality, judgement, friendship and trust - and tied all of that into a story that I (without sounding boastful) I think is fantastic.
 When I finally finished that book, I realised that, if any, this was the story that would make me big.
 But I didn't send it to publishers - not straight away.
 With the rise in popularity of things like the Amazon Kindle Store, Smashwords and Lulu, it's easier than ever for authors to share their work online.
 The only issue with that is, the more books there are online, the harder it is for yours to get noticed.
 I realised I needed to do something different to stand out and get the attention I wanted.
 So I bought a couple of whiteboards, and some flyers, and I spent a couple of days that summer coming out onto the street to talk to people and promote my book.
 And I loved it.

 MY '100 DAYS' CHALLENGE

 When September rolled around again, I had to go back to uni and finish my degree, and street promotion became something I did only when I could find the time.
 But as my final year at uni came to a close in May 2016, (a year after finishing The Transition) I realised that I wanted to do more street promotion.
 And having just finished uni, now was the perfect time to do it.
 So I set myself a challenge.
 I spent 100 days coming out onto the streets of Leeds to promote it.
 I had so much fun, met so many great - as well as a few strange - people, and all round it was a fantastic experience.
-But although my book was doing really well, it wasn’t quite earning me enough money to live off, so after the ‘100 days’ I had to quit, get a job, and start adult life
+But although my book was doing really well, it's sales alone wasn't earning me enough money to live off, so after the ‘100 days’ I had to quit, get a job, and start adult life.